 In a case where insurgents attacked a convoy and decedent, a truck driver, was killed, the Fifth Circuit held that the Defense Base Act precludes the plaintiffs’ tort claims, as it is the exclusive remedy for compensation for the employee’s death.
 Specifically, the court held that the death was “caused by the willful act of a third person directed against [decedent] because of his employment” pursuant to Section 2(2).
 That is, the attacks directly caused the death, and the attacks were not personal, but were “because of” decedent’s employment driving in a supply convoy.
 Because the DBA is the exclusive remedy for an injury or death covered by the DBA, the court rejected the argument that the plaintiffs should, nevertheless, be permitted to proceed with the tort claims under the “substantially certain” theory of intentional tort liability, as the DBA provides no exceptions to the exclusivity rule.
 The court explicitly declined to address any other scenarios which could potentially permit injured employees to file tort claims, such as where the employer assaulted the employee or the employer conspired with a third party to do so.
 Additionally, the Fifth Circuit held that the plaintiffs’ fraud claim was barred because they were not seeking to rescind the employment contract but, rather, to obtain damages for a death that is exclusively compensable under the DBA.
 The court vacated the district court’s order and remanded for the district court to dismiss the tort claims.
 Fisher v.
 Halliburton, 667 F.3d 602, 45 BRBS 95(CRT) (5th Cir.
 2012), cert. denied, 133 S.Ct.
 427 (2012).

 The claimants’ claims of retaliatory discharge, breach of contract, and tortious conduct resulting from injuries allegedly sustained in the course of employment in Iraq were dismissed by the district court.
 Claimants cannot bring an original cause of action under 33 U.S.C. §948a in federal court; claimants must first proceed under the Act’s administrative scheme.
 Claimants’ common law claims are barred by doctrines of preemption.
 The DBA, through the Longshore Act, provides employers general immunity from tort suits by its employees for injuries covered by the Act.
 Sickle v.
-Torres Advanced Enterprise Solutions, LLC, ___ F.Supp.2d ___, 48 BRBS 37(CRT), Civ.
-No. 11-cv-2224, 2013 WL 7231238 (D.C.D.C.
-Dec.
-24, 2013).
+Torres Advanced Enterprise Solutions, LLC, 17 F.Supp.3d 10, 48 BRBS 37(CRT) (D.C.D.C.
+2013).

 Section 5(b), (c)